daethnir/authprogs/doc/authprogs.md

 ## KEY INSTALLATION

-You can install your ssh identities/pubkeys manually, or allow authprogs to do the work for you.
+You can install your ssh identities/pubkeys manually, or allow `authprogs` to do the work for you.

 ## MANUAL KEY INSTALLATION

-You need to set up your `~/.ssh/authorized_keys` file to force invocation of authprogs for the key or keys you wish to protect.
+You need to set up your `~/.ssh/authorized_keys` file to force invocation of `authprogs` for the key or keys you wish to protect.

 A line of an unrestricted `authorized_key` entry might look like this:

     ssh-rsa AAAAB3NzaC1yc2E.....OgQ7Pm1X8= user@example.com

-When setting up this key to use authprogs, you add a `command=` option to the very beginning of that line that points to the location where authprogs lives.
-For example if authprogs is in /usr/bin/authprogs, you would use this:
+When setting up this key to use `authprogs`, you add a `command=` option to the very beginning of that line that points to the location where authprogs lives.
+For example if `authprogs` is in `/usr/bin/authprogs`, you would use this:

     command="/usr/bin/authprogs --run" ssh-rsa AAAAB3NzaC1yc2E.....OgQ7Pm1X8= user@example.com

-You must include `--run` to let authprogs know it is running in SSH command mode.
+You must include `--run` to let `authprogs` know it is running in SSH command mode.

-Authprogs has other commandline options you may wish to include as well, for example
+Authprogs has other command line options you may wish to include as well, for example

     command="/usr/bin/authprogs --keyname=backups --run" ssh-rsa AAAA...Pm1X8= user@example.com